 Feeding Garlic to Dogs

-If fleas are a huge issue for you, I recommend adding garlic to your dog’s meals.
+If fleas are a huge issue, I recommend adding garlic to your dog’s meals.
 Using the serving guide below, crush the clove(s) of garlic, allow it to sit for 20 minutes, then mix it into your dog’s raw meal.
 I suggest starting once a week to see how it works for your dog.

 • 10 to 15 pounds – half a clove.